jfcere/ngx-malihu-scrollbar/README.md

 ### Directive

-You can use `malihu-scrollbar` directive directly on the HTML element and provide plugin options using `scrollbarOptions` input property.
+You can use `malihu-scrollbar` directive directly on an HTML element and provide plugin options using `scrollbarOptions` input property.

 ##### example.component.ts
 ```typescript